From hiking through lush, green forests to watching a sunset over the driest desert on Earth, there are plenty of reasons to travel to Chile.

 - If you’re traveling to different regions of the country – pack accordingly!
 The country has several different climates hence extremely different weather conditions.

 Check Out Our Chile Posts

-From exploring the Moon Valley to floating effortlessly in salt pools, these are the best things to do in San Pedro de…
+From exploring the Moon Valley to floating effortlessly in salt posaols, these are the best things to do in San Pedro de Atacama.
+The Atacama…

 Everything you need to know for backpacking and budget travel in Patagonia in this complete ultimate guide.
 By Jason Hollinger (Me Cycling near El ChaltenUploaded…